WhitneyLab/firebase-emotion-web/README.md

 The main files that define the website are "index.html" and "index.js" in the public folder.

-Most resources and tutorials, please see this presentation: https://docs.google.com/presentation/d/1IHvW7Q7gt48BNpr_yXUP6_nJPGcx6Zhy0mUOzpRzyAs/edit
+For more resources and tutorials, please see this presentation: https://docs.google.com/presentation/d/1IHvW7Q7gt48BNpr_yXUP6_nJPGcx6Zhy0mUOzpRzyAs/edit